102-30 Using Stock Market Orders & Limit Orders For Better Trading

 Example: Stop limit order to sell.

-Susie wants to sell IBM at $200 per share, and the current stock price is $199.
+Susie wants to sell IBM at $200 per share; the current stock price is $199.
 She opens a limit order with an activation price of $200 and a limit price for the order at $200.
 IBM’s stock price moves for a split second to $200 but quickly slips back to $199.90.
 The trade is now activated but not executed.
 Thirty minutes later, the stock price moves back up to $200.50.
-The activated trade now executes, and the sale is made.
+The activated trade is now executed, and the sale is made.

 This type of order gives you maximum security that you will get the price you wish for your sale.